 Other pictures of the gorgeous metro station:

-Ending off, it was a really great trip to Moscow and I am super excited about going back again next year.
+It was a really great trip to Moscow and I am super excited about going back again next time.
+Moving forward, I’d like to visit more Eastern Europe and Central Asia cities which are generally less explored by Singaporeans.

 Ending off, here is my suggested itenary. 🙂

-- Day 1: Bolshoi Theatre, Red Square, Alexander Garden, Lenin Masoleum
+Day 1: Bolshoi Theatre, Red Square, Alexander Garden, Lenin Masoleum [All within walking distance]